Design Your Liquibase Project

 directory.

-These designs are useful because they allow you to easily see changes made over time to specific objects (like a particular table) or groups of objects (like all tables in your database).
-An object-oriented changelog format makes it easier to roll back changes to particular objects without worrying about unrelated changes in the changelog.
+An object-oriented changelog format allows you to easily see changes made over time to specific objects (like a particular table) or groups of objects (like all tables in your database).
+It also makes it easier to roll back changes to particular objects without worrying about unrelated changes in the changelog.

 Release-oriented